monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 * How does the cost of using Generative AI compare to the cost of hiring a team of data entry clerks?
 * Are there any advantages to using Generative AI over traditional methods of data entry?

 Before doing my calculations, I had some idea about how much money could be saved using GenAI.
 But, to be honest, the result was so dramatic that even I was surprised.
-According to my calculations, a whopping **97.43% reduction in unit cost of data entry** (!!) could be realized using Generative AI, using just prompting, without any custom fine-tuning or training of models.
+According to my calculations, a whopping **97.84% reduction in unit cost of data entry** (!!) could be realized using Generative AI, using just prompting, without any custom fine-tuning or training of models.

 I am sharing my results here in the form of a fictional case study.
 I hope this will be useful for anyone who is interested in the cost-effectiveness of Generative AI, especially in a data entry setting.

+# What is Generative AI?

+Before we dive into the case study, let's take a moment to understand what Generative AI is.

+Generative AI is a type of AI that can understand and generate human-like text.
+It can be used to perform a wide range of tasks, including data entry.
+It is also very cost-effective, as **it does not require a team of data scientists and machine learning engineers to implement.**

+There are also no training costs, as the AI comes pre-trained on a broad base of source materials.
+You only have to provide clear instructions in plain text format, and the AI will do the rest.
+It is very scalable and flexible as a result.

+Generative AI is also inexpensive.
+It is much cheaper than hiring data entry clerks.
+For a single article, the cost of using Generative AI is only a few cents.

 # Case Study